fltk/fltk/fluid/README_fl.txt

       change unexpectedly.

 Note: if the version number is above the internal version number, Fluid will
-      report an error and continue reading, hoping fo rthe best.
+      report an error and continue reading, hoping for the best.
       There are no other uses inside the Fluid reader except for fltk2 features which is beyond the scope of this document.